DanteVid/CatForm/README.md

 # CatForm
-A simple docker compose app, form-database combo.
+A simple docker compose app, form in html/css using mariadb for persistence and phpmyadmin for database management.